 Information for non-HAL majors only: Students will produce a thesis under the guidance of a Thesis Director and their HONS 3300/4300 Instructor, who serves as the writing coach and editor who will guide students through the consolidation of research and the organization, writing, and revising of the thesis.
 Students must take HONS 3300 and HONS 4300, in which they will research, write, and extensively revise thesis drafts, in consecutive semesters during their junior or senior years.
 For more information, please follow the link to Eligibility and Requirements .

-Information for HAL majors: HAL Thesis Handbook
+Information for HAL majors: HAL Thesis Information Packet

 Recent Highest Honors Alumni: